foxql/foxql/README.md

 # FoxQL
-Peer to peer full text search engine running in your browser. we building for anonymous and freedom internet.
+Peer to peer full text search engine that runs on your browser.
+We're developing FoxQL for bring freedom to internet and make you anonymous

 ### Active Sub Projects
 | Project Name  |  Github | Npm |